 This posted started with the following claim: the RWT added many things; however, it excluded its most important element:

 And that why I refuse to call it the Rider-Waite.
-Drop the Rider, and add Coleman Smith, because without her, the Tarot as we now know it just might not exist.
+Drop the Rider, and add Colman Smith, because without her, the Tarot as we now know it just might not exist.